-Maintenance Loan: This is available only to UK full-time students.
+All UK full-time students can apply for a Maintenance Loan to help towards their living costs.
 The amount you can borrow is dependent on your household income and where you live and study.
-If you live/study in London, you receive a higher amount.
+If you live and study in London, you will receive a higher amount.

-For information about how to apply for Tuition Fee Loans, Maintenance Grants and Maintenance Loans visit www.gov.uk/student-finance/overview
+For more information about how to apply for Tuition Fee Loans and Maintenance Loans visit www.gov.uk/student-finance/overview